yinchi/polyglot-dtp/pypackages/mock_sensor/README.md

 Messages are formatted according to the specification in `infra/mqtt/README.md`.

 > [!NOTE]
-> Use `screen` in `bash` to run the script in a new, detached `screen` session in the background.
+> For non-containerized usage, use `screen` in `bash` to run the script in a new, detached `screen` session in the background.
 You can later reattach to this session with `screen -r`.
 >
 > ```bash
 > screen -d -m -s uv run python pypackages/mock_sensor/run.py